 Seafood/Southern Food/Comfort Food

 Saltbox Seafood Joint is known as THE place to eat fresh seafood in Durham and I’m on board with the masses.
-Just hear me out on something, though.
-Give the Saucy Crab a try and let it go about eating stuff out of a clear plastic bag.
-It’s the inside that matters to me anyway.
 Watt’s Grocery makes some of the finest shrimp n’ grits and on Main Street in Durham, Dame’s Chicken & Waffles always has a line of people waiting to fill up on the sweet and savory.
+Like many people in Durham, we are anxiously awaiting their reopening at the new location in Downtown!
 On the comfort food front, MotorCo and Geer Street Garden have nice food menus, full of comforts and salads to go with a nice beer selection.
 For my spicy chicken needs, I go to Heavenly Buffaloes and remember not to go too hot, or else I’ll pay later.
 I’ll still eat it because the chicken and sauce are both THAT good.

 Sandwiches and Burgers